TALK TO SALES

 • Cash

-Remember—only employees with MEC can receive HRA reimbursements that are free of income and payroll tax.
-If they forgo MEC, they should list their reimbursements as income at the end of the tax year.
+With an HRA, you're responsible for paying the claim within the timeframe established in your plan documents.
+Only employees with minimum essential coverage (MEC) can receive HRA reimbursements that are free of income and payroll tax.
+If they forgo MEC, employers should list their reimbursements as taxable income at the end of the tax year.

 Handling declined reimbursement requests and appeals